-The agreement for office space also requires the organization to pay additional rent, being the organization's share of the building operating costs, which for the 2015 fiscal year is estimated to be \$57,000.
+The agreement for office space also requires the organization to pay additional rent, being the organization's share of the building operating costs, which as at March 31, 2017 is expected to approximate \$51,000 annually.

-These payments exclude the non-refundable portion of HST which as at March 31, 2014 is 3.94%.
+These payments exclude the non-refundable portion of HST which as at March 31, 2017 is 3.94%.

 In connection with its operations, the organization regularly enters into agreements for the purchase of various supplies and services including the rental of facilities on a short-term basis.
-Certain of these agreements extend beyond the end of the 2014 fiscal year.
+Certain of these agreements extend beyond the end of the 2017 fiscal year.
 In the opinion of management, these agreements are in the normal course of the organization's operations, are not abnormal in amount or nature and do not include a high degree of speculative risk.

-15. Contingencies
+13. Contingencies

-Corporation, government and foundation funding of the organization are subject to conditions regarding the expenditures of the funds.
+Certain corporation, government and foundation funding agreements of the organization are subject to conditions regarding the expenditures of the funds.
 The organization's accounting records may be subject to audit by the funding agencies to identify instances, if any, in which the amounts charged to the projects were not in compliance with the agreed terms and conditions, and which, therefore, would be refundable to the funding agency.
 Adjustments to the financial statements as a result of these audits would be recorded in the fiscal year in which they become known.

-16. Financial Instruments Risks and Concentrations
+14. Financial Instruments Risks and Concentrations

 The organization is exposed to various risks through its financial instruments.
-The following provides a measure of its risk exposure and concentrations as at March 31, 2014.
+The following provides a measure of its risk exposure and concentrations as at March 31, 2017.